mantidproject/mantid/docs/source/concepts/calibration/AfterTubeCalibration.rst

 After Tube Calibration
 ======================

-After calibration, on option is to save the workspace to a :ref:`Nexus file <Nexus file>`.
+After calibration, there is an option is to save the workspace to a :ref:`Nexus file <Nexus file>`.
 This saved file will include the calibration (in fact any modification done to the instrument).
 Reloading this file in Mantid will recreate the workspace which was saved.